grvlbit/THERMAID/README.md

 For the impatient:
 ------------------

 Download or clone the THERMAID repository.
 If you downloaded the repository as .zip or .tar.gz unpack it.
+If you have downloaded the repository, please rename it to ```THERMAID```

 Let's say you've stored everything in a directory /path/to/THERMAID.
 Then you can run and test the program by opening matlab and running: